hitchyjs/odem/docs-source/introduction.md

 * offers another API for accessing structured data using server-side code.

 :::tip Using Hitchy's ODM
 If you intend to access your data via HTTP requests you might be interested in another plugin called [hitchy-plugin-odem-rest](https://www.npmjs.com/package/hitchy-plugin-odem-rest).
-Your application should depend on that one instead as it will add this plugin in turn and therefor is offering all the benefits this plugin is providing.
 :::

 ## Structured Data?